Aungban: Road

 The committee agreed that the urn holding the colonel's ashes would be retrieved and placed inside the new monument.
 Nonetheless, the urn had not been located upon further digging inside the monument, indicating that the real urn of Colonel Ba Htoo is inside the monument located in Te Lu village (Burmese: တဲ့လုကျေးရွာ) of Ywangan Township, Shan State.

 The construction of the monument was completed and to be opened on 27 March 2020.
 However, the opening ceremony was canceled due to the COVID-19 pandemic.

 The town's 100-year-anniversary clock-tower at the Pindaya junction was also removed.

-Administration

-Aungban is administratively divided into 12 wards, each contributing to the town's unique character and community life.
-These wards serve as the foundational units for local governance, facilitating municipal services and fostering neighborhood identities.
-Each ward in Aungban reflects the town's rich cultural tapestry, housing diverse ethnic groups such as the Bamar, Danu, Pa-O, Taungyo, Shan, and Intha.
-This diversity is evident in the variety of religious sites, including Buddhist monasteries, Christian churches, Hindu temples, and mosques, which coexist harmoniously throughout the wards.